aperezcastagnino/devops-playground/infrastructure/README.md

 ### Providers file

 After creating the bucket, you need to configure the backend in the `provider.tf` file.
-To do that, create a backend-config file (an example is provided in the file `config/example-backend-config.properties`) with the following information:
+To do that, we have a backend-config file (is provided in the file `config/backend-config.properties`) with the following information:

 **bucket=** Place your S3 bucket name here.